m-turnergane/stock-sentiment-dashboard/README.md

 This project is a web-based dashboard that provides comprehensive stock analysis by combining financial data, news sentiment, and sector comparisons.
 It uses natural language processing and machine learning techniques to analyze recent news articles and generate insights about a given stock.

+## Example of how the end product will end up looking upon completion.

 https://github.com/user-attachments/assets/00b2cf74-215c-4abf-a384-7fd86c54e1da

 ## Features